Krafalski/hfb/README.md

 # Happy Fun Ball

 ## Scenario
 You have been hired by Wacky Products Incorporated.
-They are just weeks away from starting a global marketing campaign for their new hot product Happy Fun Ball and they want a top notch web page to be ready to launched as soon as possible.
+They are just weeks away from starting a global marketing campaign for their new hot product Happy Fun Ball and they want a top-notch web page to be launched as soon as possible.

 Mysteriously, the entire dev team has lapsed into comas and it is up to you to save the project.